lra/mackup/README.md

 1. `ln -s ~/Dropbox/Mackup/.gitconfig ~/.gitconfig`

-That's it, you got your `git` config setup on your new Mac.
+That's it, you got your `git` config setup on your new workstation.

 `mackup` does the same for any supported application.